 The Center for Arbitration and Conciliation, Bogotá Chamber of Commerce, is Latin America’s leading arbitral institution.
 For more than 30 years, the Center has contributed to dispute settlement from a privileged location in the heart of the Americas, as both the region’s premier neutral venue to solve business-related difficulties and as an exporter of "know how" to other arbitral institutions across South America, the Caribbean, and Central America.

-The Center administers international arbitration cases in the three main languages of the western hemisphere: Spanish, English and Portuguese.
+The centre only administers international arbitration cases under its own rules of procedure or the UNCITRAL rules, in the three main languages of the western hemisphere: Spanish, English and Portuguese.
 As one of the most respected and trusted arbitral institutions, the Center continues to evolve offering administration of flexible international arbitral proceedings tailored-made to meet today’s international trade needs.